vodquang96/django-anymail/docs/installation.rst

 technically a "username:password" format.
 But you should *not* use any real username or password for this shared secret.

-.. versionchanged:: 1.4

-    The earlier WEBHOOK_AUTHORIZATION setting was renamed WEBHOOK_SECRET, so that Django error reporting sanitizes it.
-Support for the old name was dropped in Anymail 2.0, and if you have not yet updated your settings.py, all webhook calls will fail with a "missing or invalid basic auth" error.

 .. setting:: ANYMAIL_REQUESTS_TIMEOUT

 .. rubric:: REQUESTS_TIMEOUT

-.. versionadded:: 1.3

 For Requests-based Anymail backends, the timeout value used for all API calls to your ESP.
 The default is 30 seconds.
 You can set to a single float, a 2-tuple of floats for